Magento Website Audit: A Complete Guide to Stable Work

 As you can see, all these issues are primarily technical in nature and necessitate a thorough Magento technical audit.
 To assist you in the process, we have prepared a technical site audit checklist that you may find useful.

 Dedicated tools like SE Ranking’s Website Audit can help you automate the entire auditing process.
-These tools can quickly pinpoint duplicate pages, spot crawling and indexing errors, and identify site loading issues, among other things.
+The best SEO audit tools can quickly pinpoint duplicate pages, spot crawling and indexing errors, and identify site loading issues, among other things.

 Also, every detected issue comes with tips on how to fix the problem.

 Now, let’s take a detailed look at some of Magento SEO’s biggest issues.

 Duplicate pages resulting from Magento’s technical weaknesses can have a negative impact on your SEO efforts.
 Why do they appear, and why are they bad for SEO?